hhlim333/CountPaTaKa/README.md

 ## Requirements

 ALICE has been developed and so-far tested for a range of Linux and macOS environments.
-Windows users may encounter problems with some package versions, and we are currently looking into this.

 Packages: